Awards and Grants

 Chang-Crandall Humanitarian Award

-Endowed by the generosity of Dr. and Mrs. David & Victoria Chang, the Chang-Crandall Humanitarian Award is given out yearly to a sight-giver who has gone beyond the expected in the field of cataract blindness.
+Endowed by the generosity from David & Victoria Chang, Chang-Crandall Humanitarian Award is made annually to recognize the life's work of those who inspire excellence in the field of global cataract surgery.
 The Award highlights unseen superstars of humanitarian eye care- the sight-givers who have dedicated lifetimes to helping individual patients and to changing the world.

 Young Eye Surgeons International Service Grant